abcalceta/abcalceta/README.md

     * I like drawing!
 I'm still learning, though. :crayon:
     * I make games for game jams!
     * I can do 3D stuff with Blender!
 Modelling, rigging, animation... but I'm no pro!
-    * I can't sing, but I write songs, play the ukulele, and I know how to use LMMS to produce music! :musical_note:
+    * I can't sing, but I like making music! :musical_note: